Structure vs Constitution in AI Safety

 AI, PCE and the Geth Consensus

-Most AI safety work focuses on making individual models smarter and better-behaved, and it isn’t clear if it is even possible to get that right.
-I am among many who think models cannot be made safe, because typically what we do amounts to giving guidelines and persuasian.
-You should not feel safe when a giant company reassures you about their guardrails.
-When you hear guardrails think of telling a dog “Don’t bite the furniture inside the house today”, because it might or might not work and you can never know what will happen.
-The concept of Artificial Organisations is about arranging things so that when an AI goes wrong there are hard limits on how bad it can be.
-Like putting the dog outside, so no matter how bitey it is the furniture is safe.
+AI ethics and safety work mostly focuses on making individual models smarter and better-behaved via guidelines and persuasion, with not much hope this will succeed.
+You should especially not feel safe when an AI company reassures you about their guardrails.
+When you hear guardrails think of telling a dog “Don’t bite the furniture inside the house today”, because you can never know what will actually happen.
+The concept of Artificial Organisations doesn’t require AIs to be reliable, it ensures that when an AI goes wrong there are hard limits on how much damage it causes.
+Similarly we can put the dog outside the house, so no matter how bitey it is the furniture cannot be bitten.
 I have been spending a good deal of 2026 trying to use this concept to make AI less dangerous and more useful.
-I even have it studying me as an apprentice. ...
+I even have it studying me as an apprentice.
+This is mostly the opposite to Anthropic’s idea of a constitution. ...